What We Do

 The Architectural Services Division is responsible for the safety, integrity and utility of City-owned facilities.
 Division staff implements renovation, rehabilitation and repair projects that best extend the useful life of these facilities; meeting the needs of residents and employees in adherence of sound safety, budgetary and historic preservation parameters.

 The Development Division is tasked with the design of various unique projects like trails, park enhancements and signage, playgrounds and spray parks.
-The division also maintains the integrity of the City's bridges and major roadways, and produces design plans for special projects that often require multiple streets and stakeholders.
+They also produce design plans for special projects that often require multiple streets and stakeholders.

 The Street Design Division maintains the street inventory and coordinates all street improvements throughout the City.
 Some projects are designed in-house while others are performed by consultants chosen by this division.